Deleplace/lazydb/README.md

 	}
 ```

 The benchmark handles the 300 requests in 8082ms (8 seconds).

+It successfully passes the race detector.

 ```
 % go test -bench=.